brodieG/char-width/README.md

 rendered wide that are considered narrow by glibc (e.g. U+1F12F:1f169).
 Should we really single out those 8 for special treatment?

-Someone else also thinks this is a bug[12].
-And lots of controversy in a a bug-report discussion[13].
+Someone else also thinks this is a [bug][12].
+And lots of controversy in a [bug-report discussion][13].
 Unicode site is down so I can't check the original unicode question.

 [1]: http://unicode.org/L2/L2002/02368-default-ignorable.html